creativewave/use-definition/README.md

 ## TODO

+- Fix: start animating from the intermediate definition when running an animation before the previous ends
 - Performances: measure performances of each processing task
 - Performances: use a transducer to parse, normalize, and configure each command/point of a path
 - Performances: consider rendering in a canvas